RIDGIDSoftwareSolutions/Universal-Analytics-For-DotNet/README.md

 Pushing an event is as simple as:

 ```
-EventTracker eventTracker = new EventTracker();
+IEventTracker eventTracker = new EventTracker();
-UniversalAnalyticsEvent analyticsEvent = new UniversalAnalyticsEvent(
+IUniversalAnalyticsEvent analyticsEvent = new UniversalAnalyticsEvent(
     //Required.
 Anonymous client id.
     //See https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#cid for details.
     "developer",